artirix/artirix_cache_service/README.md

 [![Code Climate Coverage](https://codeclimate.com/github/artirix/artirix_cache_service/coverage.png)](https://codeclimate.com/github/artirix/artirix_cache_service)

-The basic use of this gem is to compile a cache key based on a given key prefix and some extra variables or options, with some helper methods.

-TODO: also help with the cache options.
+The basic use of this gem is to compile a cache key based on a given key prefix and some extra variables or arguments, with some helper methods.
+It also helps with the cache options.

 ## Usage: `.key`